92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 1 hour and 45 minutes

 You love doughnuts, but heating up a giant vat of oil?
 Not so much.
-That’s why we’ve transformed the treat’s sweet icing and cinnamon-sugar flavors into a simple cookie that bakes in 15 minutes.
+That’s why this recipe transforms the old-school treat’s sweet icing and cinnamon-sugar flavors into a simple cookie that bakes in 15 minutes.
 Genius.

 40. Red, White and Blue Ice Cream Floats